cloudposse/atmos/website/docs/core-concepts/components/components.md

       # configuration specific to atmos
       metadata:
+        # Components can be of type "real" (default) or "abstract"
+        type: real
         # This is the directory path of the component.
         # In this example, we're referencing a component in the `componentns/terraform/stable/example` folder.
         component: stable/example